 Self Employed Public Liability Insurance

 Public liability insurance is critical if you are self employed and you have in-person contact with members of the public, such as customers, clients, a landlord or other people.
 Why?
 If a third party is accidentally injured, or their property is damaged, and they blame you, you could be facing an accidental injury or damage lawsuit.

-Even if you've done nothing wrong, public liability insurance can be helpful because it will give you access to a legal team to support your defense.
+Even if you've done nothing wrong, public liability insurance can be helpful because it will give you access to a legal team to support your defence.
 It covers both legal expenses to defend you and your business and compensation claims if you're found liable.
 How much public liability insurance do you need if you're self employed?
 It's a personal decision but, for reference, public liability insurance is commonly sold with £1 million, £2 million, £5 million and £10 million of cover in the UK.
 Get quotes here.

 - Bodily Injury Example: A member of the public slips and falls on a freshly mopped floor in your design office, blaming you.